TheDevMarcus/QuantumGen/readme.md

 ### Commands

-- `/stock`: Check stock availability.
-- `/gen service`: Generate a wide range of content tailored to your needs.
+1. `/gen [service]`: Generate free accounts for various services like Discord, Twitch, and Roblox.
+2. `/stock`: View the current stock of free accounts.
+3. `/help`: Display a list of all available commands.
-- `/mygenhistory`: View your generation history for easy reference.
+4. `/mygenhistory`: View your generation history of accounts.
-- `/addaccount service: account_info`: Seamlessly add and manage your accounts.
-- `/help`: Get instant assistance and explore additional functionalities.
+5. `/feedback`: Submit feedback about the bot.
+6. `/credits`: View the credits for the server.
+7. `/restockinfo`: Get information about the account restocking schedule (Bot only).
+8. `/addaccount [service] [account_info]`: Add an account to the stock (Bot only).

+Please note that some commands may have additional functionalities and may require specific input parameters.
+If you have any questions or need assistance with a particular command, feel free to ask!

 QuantumGen is meticulously crafted to elevate your productivity and creativity.
 Start using it today and unlock a world of possibilities!